As Nick said in his first Behind the Wheel post,

 I'd like to say I drove the car like I did in my dreams, but I didn't.
 I drove it to work some more (boring) and sometimes with friends on the highway, cruising home from CTS meets.
 There were some minor sins committed along the way.
 On one such occasion I decided to pass a friend and make my exit in style.
 I downshifted and sped away, but felt a little pop.
 It was so small I may have imagined it.
 I exited the highway, parked in my garage, and smiled.
 I sure felt cool.

-The next morning, I turned on the car to see a butt of blue smoke in my rearview mirror.
+The next morning, I turned on the car to see a puff of blue smoke in my rearview mirror.
 The odometer read 16,000 miles.
 My mind started racing.

 There are no motor failures in your dreams.